Petabyte leaks start with uncontrolled backup access

 Backup isolation that has never been tested is configuration that may or may not do what you think.
 Run a restore drill quarterly, and make it cover the scenario that matters most: production is fully compromised and unavailable, and you are recovering from the cold-storage or air-gapped copy using only the credentials appropriate to that tier.

-If that drill requires you to re-use a production credential, or if the restore path involves mounting storage that is also accessible from a running production host, the isolation has a gap.
-Document the exact credential, the exact network path, and the exact storage mount used for each recovery tier, and verify after every infrastructure change that the isolation boundaries remain intact.
+If that drill needs a production credential, or if the restore path involves mounting storage that is also reachable from a running production host, the isolation has a gap.
+Document the exact credential, the exact network path, and the exact storage mount used for each recovery tier, and check after every infrastructure change that the boundaries still hold.

-The backup retention window, the network segmentation, and the access control model are only as reliable as the last time you tested them under conditions that resemble an actual incident.
+The backup retention window, the network segmentation, and the access control model are only as reliable as the last time you tested them under incident-like conditions.